 9 Things All Homeowners Should Do Once a Week

-These weekly tune-ups will keep your home clean and maintained.
+Ready to run a tighter ship?
+These weekly tune-ups will keep your home clean, organized and efficient in every way.

 Throw out five things